How Bullying Affects Your Child and What You Can Do

 - How can you make someone feel better?

-Follow up with a role-playing activity allowing you and your child to take turns playing the victim and bystander.
+Follow up with a role-playing activity allowing you and your child to take turns playing the victim and bullying bystander.
 How does your child approach each situation?
 After role-playing, have your child journal his or her thoughts and feelings about the activity.

 As children progress from childhood to adolescence, bullying can take various forms.
 By helping children practice empathy and learn respect for others, you can better prepare them for successfully navigating conflict now and as adults.